-During the twelve months ended December 31, 2017, the Company recognized \$915 (year ended December 31, 2016 - \$1,086) in operating lease expense for office space.
+During the twelve months ended December 31, 2018, the Company recognized \$855 (twelve months ended December 31, 2017 - \$915) in operating lease expense for office space.

-15. Segmented information:
+16. Segmented information:

 The operations of the Company are in one industry segment: digital mapping and related services.
+Revenue by geographic segment is included in Note 10.